Catfish is a popular fish among anglers, and there are many different types of catfish that can be caught in freshwater and saltwater.

 A small, brightly colored species of fish that is found in freshwater streams and rivers in the central United States.
 They are not related to catfish and do not belong to the catfish family.

 They feed primarily on insects and other small invertebrates.
-They are not commonly consumed, but they are sometimes caught and kept as ornamental fish in aquariums.
+They are not commonly consumed but sometimes caught and kept as ornamental fish in aquariums.

 Spotted Bullhead – A small, dark-colored catfish species that is found in slow-moving rivers and ponds.
 They have a stocky, round body, a flattened head, and a short, forked tail.

-They feed on a variety of foods including insects, crustaceans, and small fish.
-Spotted bullhead are not highly prized for their flavor, but they are often caught and consumed by anglers.
+They feed on various foods, including insects, crustaceans, and small fish.
+Spotted bullhead are not highly prized for their flavor, but anglers often catch and consume them.

 Cory Catfish